jwowillo/md2web/README.md

 Run `md2web`.

 ## TODO
-* Disallow navigation to main.
-* Only read md files and folders.
 * Add static file support.
 (Will require a CDN application.)
 * Add customization support.
 (Will require a CDN application.)
 * Favicon support.
 (Will require a CDN application.)